Summer Day Camps 2021

 DMNS prioritizes the health and safety of your camper.
-We are monitoring and will follow all CDC, CDPHE and DPH guidelines for camps.
+We are monitoring and will follow all public health guidelines for camps.
 The following procedures were implemented for 2020 camps and may change based on the most current health guidance.

-Capacity for each camp is currently at ten campers.
-Once groups of ten or less are formed, the group will remain together for the entirety of the week.
-As much as possible, groups will be kept separate when indoors.
+Capacity for each camp will be reduced for summer 2021.
+We are monitoring all public health guidelines for camps.
+Once camp groups are formed, the group will remain together for the entirety of the week.
+As much as possible, groups will be kept separate.

-We are adhering to all CDC, CDPHE and DPH guidelines around face coverings.
+We are adhering to all public health guidelines around face coverings.
 At this time, campers and staff will be asked to wear face coverings throughout the day.
-Face coverings will be removed during snacks.
+Face coverings will be removed during snacks and lunches.

 Children and staff will maintain physical distance (6 ft.) as much as possible.
-Rooms and activities will be set-up to naturally support this distancing.
+Limited group size, rooms, and activities will be set-up to naturally support this distancing.

 To help campers stay healthy we will have set times for washing hands, including when campers arrive at the Museum, before and after eating food, after using the toilet, and touching items or surface that may be frequently touched by other people.